Divorce, Custody and Family Law FAQs

 Second, Maryland courts will grant an absolute divorce terminating your marriage if one or more of the following requirements are met:

 - Adultery.
 If your spouse has committed adultery and you have not forgiven your spouse or cohabited afterward.

 - Desertion.
 If the desertion has continued for 12 months without interruption before the divorce papers were filed with the court, the desertion is deliberate and final, and there is no reasonable hope of a reconciliation between you and your spouse.

 - Cruelty of Treatment.
-If you have been abused by your spouse and there is no reasonable expectation of a reconciliation.
+If you have been treated cruelly by your spouse and there is no reasonable expectation of a reconciliation.

 - Excessively Vicious Conduct.
 If you have been abused by your spouse and there is no reasonable expectation of a reconciliation.

-Third, a Maryland court will grant a limited divorce to resolve custody, visitation, and support if the following requirements are met:
+Third, a Maryland court will grant a limited divorce to resolve ownership of property, custody, visitation, and support if the following requirements are met:

-- Voluntary Separation.
-If you and your spouse are voluntarily living separate and apart without cohabitation and there is no reasonable hope of a reconciliation.
+- Separation.
+If you and your spouse are living separate and apart without cohabitation.

 - Desertion.
 If your spouse has left and not returned to the family home.